Gusic06/pyflix/README.md

 ## How to install:
-> Install main codebase as a ".zip" file then unzip and run files locally or
+> Install main codebase as a ".zip" file then unzip and run files locally

+or

-> Go to "github.com/Gusic06/pyflix-executable" and install the ".exe" file and then just run it from there
+> [Click Here]("https://github.com/Gusic06/pyflix-executable") and install the ".exe" file and then just run it from there